Collected technology fee funds are used to enhance instructional technology resources for students and faculty.

 The Provost appointed a committee to study the technology fee and to make recommendations on the amount and use of the fee.
 The Board of Trustees at its June 2009 meeting established the amount of the technology fee at UWF as the full 5% for undergraduate courses and an equal dollar amount for graduate courses beginning Fall 2009.

-UWF Technology Fees will be used to fund two categories of projects: Systemic Projects and Instructional Technology Enhancement Projects (ITEPs).
+UWF Technology Fees are used to fund two categories of projects: Systemic Projects and Instructional Technology Enhancement Projects (ITEP).

-Instructional Technology Enhancement Projects (ITEPs) are focused projects proposed by an individual or small team with the intention of exploring new applications of instructional technology.
-ITEPs will typically be led by a faculty “principal investigator.”
-ITEPs are time-limited projects (up to two years in length) and allocations of Technology Fee funds to these projects are non-recurring.
-Thirty percent (30%) of Technology Fee revenues are allocated for awarding to ITEPs.
+- Instructional Technology Enhancement Projects (ITEP) are focused projects proposed by an individual or small team with the intention of exploring new applications of instructional technology.
+ITEP will typically be led by a faculty “principal investigator.”
+ITEP are time-limited projects (up to two years in length) and allocations of Technology Fee funds to these projects are non-recurring.
+Thirty percent (30%) of Technology Fee revenues are allocated for awarding to ITEP.